SparkMCF/documents/moderation/moderation.md

 ### Escalating a Report

 Some reports require input from or action by a particular member of staff, however the report system does not have native support for assigning reports.
 To work around this issue we use Trello and the Escalated report status.
-A card should be created and assigned to the staff member on the [Forum Moderation Trello Board](https://trello.com/b/VP7ordvf/forum-moderation) with a link to the report attached, then the report should be marked as Escalated with a comment providing a link to the trello card.
+A card should be created and assigned to the staff member on the [Forum Moderation Trello Board](https://trello.com/b/VP7ordvf/forum-moderation) with a link to the report attached, then the report should be marked as Escalated with a comment providing a link to the Trello card.

 ## Status Notes